013106 Mentoring in the Workplace

 Teaching and learning strategies

-Student learning in this subject combines face-to-face block workshops with independent student reading, videos about mentoring in the workplace, and group and individual participation in online activities.
-These tasks complement, support and help students prepare for face-to-face learning.
+Student learning in this subject combines block workshops (online or face-to-face) with independent learning including student reading and group and individual participation in interactive online activities.
+The tasks that are completed online complement, support and help students prepare for the block workshops.
 Students learn to analyse workplace mentoring models, design and implementation processes in workshops in which they critically engage with readings, clarify, question, share and apply their learning in new ways, deliver presentations, provide and respond to peer feedback, and work together collaboratively on authentic problems as active learners.
 Students work with peers from both similar and different professional contexts.
 Students participate in a peer mentoring program throughout the subject and use this experience to reflect on key issues in workplace mentoring.
-Workshops provide ongoing opportunities for students to reflect on the implications of their investigations and receive formative feedback on assignment tasks both from their lecturers and peers, including early formative feedback.
+Block workshops provide ongoing opportunities for students to reflect on the implications of their investigations and receive formative feedback on assignment tasks both from their lecturers and peers, including early formative feedback.

-Detailed information and learning modules are available to students on the subject’s online platform which outlines specifically what students are required to do before each Block Workshop and what will happen in each Workshop (i.e. how the preparation activities are incorporated into the collaborative learning activities in the class).
-Assessment briefs, providing further information on each assessment task, are available on the subject’s online platform.
+Learning modules are available for students on Canvas which outlines specifically what students are required to do to prepare for each block workshop, what will happen in each workshop (i.e. how the preparation activities are incorporated into the collaborative learning activities in the class), and consolidation activities following each workshop.

 This subject engages students in an exploration of key aspects of mentoring in the workplace starting with the literature of mentoring models and theories and students’ personal experiences, identifying good practice, differentiating between mentoring and coaching and working towards the design and implementation of a workplace mentoring program.
 Students learn about key issues in designing and implementing mentor relationships through participating in peer mentoring relationships throughout the subject and investigate mentoring practice as an effective learning and development strategy in their own and others’ workplaces.